apache/mesos/docs/upgrades.md

 <a name="0-27-x-executor-lost-callback"></a>

-* The `executorLost` callback in the Scheduler interface will now be called whenever the slave detects termination of a custom executor.
+* The `executorLost` callback in the Scheduler interface will now be called whenever the agent detects termination of a custom executor.
 This callback was never called in previous versions, so please make sure any framework schedulers can now safely handle this callback.
 Note that this callback may not be reliably delivered.

 <a name="0-27-x-isolator-api"></a>